jayjaybillings/code-sample-examples/planets-c++/README.md

 # Planets C++ Example

 This is a simple code sample that I wrote as an example for those who have never written a code sample before.
-See [https://jayjaybillings.com/2018/01/31/what-does-a-good-code-sample-look-like/](https://jayjaybillings.com/2018/01/31/what-does-a-good-code-sample-look-like/) for more information.
+See [my blog article on this topic](https://jayjaybillings.com/2018/01/31/what-does-a-good-code-sample-look-like/) for more information.

 This sample computes the static gravitational potential of a configuration of celestial bodies.
 The example configuration is completely random and the answer is junk, but this should be sufficient for a code sample.
 The gravitational potential is computed by simple direct summation.
 This is not efficient for many bodies, but since this is a sample and the number of bodies are small, it is the best way to implement it.